Louise Lipman, Acupuncture and TJQ

 I cannot guarantee or verify the contents of any such externally linked website despite my best efforts.
 Users should therefore note they click on external links at their own risk and I cannot be held liable for any damages or implications caused by visiting any external links mentioned.

-I use a third party service, Heart Internet, to host our website including publishing our blog.
-This site is hosted at Heart Internet through Little Black Dog.
+I use a third party service, Ecological Hosting, to host our website including publishing our blog.
+This site is hosted at Ecological Hosting and the management and design of the website is carried out by Little Black Dog.

 Sharing your personal data